cogent3/cogent3/doc/cookbook/alignments.rst

     new = aln.take_seqs(["Human", "HowlerMon"], negate=True)
     new.names

-.. note:: The subset contain references to the original sequences, not copies.
+.. note:: The subset contains references to the original sequences, not copies.

 Writing sequences to file